digma-ai/digma/dev/troubleshooting/plugin-log-watcher/README.md

 ### This script monitors a log file for specific text patterns and prints out matching lines.
 Update the `search_terms` list in the script with the text patterns you want to monitor for.
-The current search terms are : "UI was frozen for", "Digma: Api call"
+The current search terms are : "UI was frozen for", "Digma: Api call", "Digma: Exception"

 To run this script: